-- Follow ADA guidelines.
-Create refugee islands on highways, increase the "walk" time on traffic lights, make bike paths to get bikers off pedestrian sidewalks, and provide adequate lighting.

-- dedicated 4 foot lane for bicycles.

-- is cost affective and reliable.

-- Promote mixed-use development.

-- Plan the City in small village components that can service the daily needs of nearby residents by sufficient shopping areas central to each village.
+- Emphasize bike paths.
+Include in all developments specific requirements for safe walk & bike access. - Follow ADA guidelines.
+Create refugee islands on highways, increase the "walk" time on traffic lights, make bike paths to get bikers off pedestrian sidewalks, and provide adequate lighting. - Better cross town connected bike routes that also have destinations, i.e. mall or civic center.
+Have a dedicated 4 foot lane for bicycles. - Complete the trailways initiative with a completed infrastructure as recommended by Vision 2020. - The development of pathways and trails is a start.
+We need an alternate mode of transportation that is cost affective and reliable. - Promote mixed-use development. - Plan the City in small village components that can service the daily needs of nearby residents by sufficient shopping areas central to each village.